-- 8.2.1 The chairs of the Pension Committee and the Local Pension Board will each be expected to accumulate 29 credits over a rolling 2 year period. - 8.2.2 The remaining members of the Pension Committee and Local Pension Board will be expected to accumulate 25 credits over a rolling 2 year period. - 8.2.3 Credits can be obtained in any combination but the credit level has been set at a level which will require commitment to and attendance at Cambridgeshire Pension Fund training events as well as successful completion of training assessments.
-Credits will be measured and monitored by LGSS Pensions in conjunction with the Chairman of the Committee or Board over rolling 2-year period. - 8.2.4 It is acknowledged that where an individual is new to the role there will be a lead-in period before the member will be expected to demonstrate the full range of knowledge and skills
+- 8.2.1 Members of the Committee and Local Pension Board will each be expected to accumulate 18 credits over a rolling 2 year period. - 8.2.2 Credits can be obtained in any combination but the credit level has been set at a level which will require commitment to and attendance at Cambridgeshire Pension Fund training events as well as successful completion of training assessments.
+Credits will be measured and monitored by LGSS Pensions in conjunction with the Chairman of the Committee or Board over rolling 2-year period.

+- 8.2.3 It is acknowledged that where an individual is new to the role there will be a lead-in period before the member will be expected to demonstrate the full range of knowledge and skills.
+New members will be encouraged to undertake induction training within 6 months of appointment. - 8.2.4 A training record will be sent to members after each credit is attained to ensure members are able to keep a personal record of training undertaken and to monitor the credits they have attained.